 It’s probably common knowledge that the National Trust re-opened their gardens a little while ago but I was a little too apprehensive to visit immediately.
-If I’m honest I’ve been avoiding supermarkets and anywhere else that people are likely to be frequenting, like the plague (no pun intended) and only last week was brave enough to visit a local garden centre.
-How glad am I that I bit the bullet, especially as it led to an enjoyable afternoon of gardening and planting – I think the garden was pretty thankful too.
+I think like many others, being at home is my comfort zone and if I’m honest I’ve been avoiding supermarkets and anywhere else that people are likely to be frequenting, like the plague (no pun intended.).
+Last week I was brave enough to visit our local garden centre and how glad am I that I bit the bullet, especially as it led to an enjoyable afternoon of gardening and planting – I think the garden was pretty thankful too.
 Subsequently with shops and pubs now opening up again, it felt like the time was right to consider visiting one of our much loved National Trust treasures again.

 We are members of the National Trust and usually a visit can be made on the spur of the moment, however to ensure social distancing it is now necessary to book a timed slot.
 Unsurprisingly many time slots were already booked but 11.30am – 12.00 pm today (Thursday) was available and although the weather forecast for the day was actually pretty bleak, I felt so eager to actually go out somewhere that I wouldn’t have cared too much had it been hailing!

 In the National Trust handbook, Scotney castle is described beautifully as follows: